Can Copyright be Reduced to Privacy?: Discussion

 \section{Discussion}

-Algorithmic stability approaches establishing a proof of copyright infringement are either too strict or too lenient from a legal perspective.
-Due to this misfit, applying algorithmic stability approaches as filters for generative models is likely to distort the delicate balance that copyright law aims to achieve between economic incentives and access to creative works.
+Algorithmic stability approaches, when used to establish proof of copyright infringement are either too strict or too lenient from a legal perspective.
+Due to this misfit, applying algorithmic stability approaches as filters for generative models will likely to distort the delicate balance that copyright law aims to achieve between economic incentives and access to creative works.

-This is not to say that algorithmic approaches in general and algorithmic stability approaches in particular has no value to the legal profession.
+The purpose of this article is to illuminate this misfit.
+This is not to say that algorithmic approaches in general and algorithmic stability approaches, in particular, have no value to the legal profession.
 Quite the opposite.
+Computer science methodologies significantly benefit the judicial table: the capability to process large volumes of information and assist policymakers in making more informed decisions.
+Many areas in law involve applying murky “standards” as opposed to rigid “rules.” \cite{kaplow1992rules}.
+As discussed, copyright law extensively uses legal standards, such as idea/expression distinction, or fair use principles, to restrict the scope of protection accorded to copyrighted works.
+Consequently, copyright infringement cannot be boiled down to a binary computational test.

-Computer science methodologies bring a significant benefit to the judicial table: the ability to weigh large volumes of information and assist policymakers in making more informed decisions.
-Rather than constructing binary legal rules (e.g., a definitive test for copyright infringement), algorithmic approaches should facilitate new quantifiable methods for applying legal standards.
-Such methods could help clarify vague legal concepts such as “fairness,” “privacy,” and, in the copyright context—“originality”, and at the same time facilitate the ongoing development of legal and social norms.
+The true value of computer science methodologies to the legal profession is not necessarily to convert murky standards into rigid rules (e.g., by constructing a definitive binary test for copyright infringement), but, instead, to make legal standards less murky.
+A rich body of scholarship explores the ills of vaguely-defined legal standards, especially in the context of intellectual property \cite{parchomovsky2009originality, benkler1999free, samuelson1996copyright, gibson2006risk, menell2013notice} Algorithmic stability approaches, if applied with caution, may introduce new quantifiable methods for applying legal standards more clearly and predictably.
+Such methods could help measure vague legal concepts such as “fairness” “privacy,” and, in the copyright context—“originality”, and at the same time facilitate the ongoing development of legal and social norms \cite{hacohen2023copyright}.
+However, to ensure these methods are beneficial, it is vital to acknowledge the limitations of applying algorithmic stability approaches to copyright.

-\paragraph{Stability is not safe} Nevertheless, it is also important to understand the exact limitations of such algorithmic approaches.
-The NAF framework, that allow a rich class of safety functions, has the potential to circumvent some of the challenges presented, but may still be limited and we now wish to discuss this in further details.
+\paragraph{Stability is not safe} The NAF framework, which allows a rich class of safety functions, has the potential to circumvent some of the challenges presented, but may still be limited and we now wish to discuss this in further details.
+RL is supported by an ERC Grant (FOG